2 lawyers indicted in $1.2B Rothstein swindle; one is accused of impersonating Florida bar officialHome

 Bates, 54, is charged with wire fraud and conspiracy to commit wire fraud; Kitterman, 38, is charged with conspiracy to commit wire fraud.
 Attorneys representing them said both were victims, rather than cohorts, of Rothstein.

-Kitterman is accused of participating in a phone conversations with institutional investors Rothstein had defrauded in a scheme operated out of his 70-attorney Fort Lauderdale law firm and their representative.
+Kitterman is accused of participating in a phone conversations with institutional investors Rothstein had defrauded in a scheme operated out of his 70-attorney Fort Lauderdale law firm.
 While pretending to be chief of the Fort Lauderdale office of the Florida Bar, she read from a Rothstein script and falsely said his TD Bank trust accounts had been frozen over 26 client complaints, the indictment says.

 The indictment says that Bates, while working as a partner of the Law Offices of Koppel and Bates, supported Rothstein’s claims that he had the ability to sell, at a discount, pending funds from sexual harassment and whistleblower suit settlements.
 The feds say Bates wrote letters that falsely claimed to have settled fictitious litigation in RRA’s favor and falsely claimed Bates was representing investors who had a business plan to purchase confidential settlements from Rothstein.